HemanginiShah-zz/Python-Scripts/README.md

 Our frontend process to date:
  - > 1.)
 Daily output file of incident fields in shared folder (in .csv format, fields parsed as strings and denoted by commas)
  - > 2.)
 Automatically pick up file and send to GitHub (via .git/commit incantation)
  - > 3.)
 Train model in Cloud (AWS, TensorCloud) and get prediction Output as prediction file.
-This will represent the correct configeration of each Incident input.
+This will represent the correct configuration of each Incident input.
  - > 4.)
 GitHub sends output file to FTP to update ServiceLink Incidents